Z-eq/Motion_detector_Analyzer/README.md

 - Motion detection using background subtraction
 - Configurable frame skipping for performance tuning
 - Logging of detection results and processed videos
-- Good for analyzing survelliance cameras which has no motiondetection.
+- Good for analyzing survelliance camera videos which has no motiondetection.

 ## Installation